Variational Inference

 Basic Usage

 To run VI, we must first set a variational family.
 For instance, the most commonly used family is the mean-field Gaussian family.
-For this, Turing provides functions that automatically construct the initialization corresponding to the model m:
+For this, Turing provides functions that automatically construct the initialisation corresponding to the model m.
+For example, for the mean-field Gaussian family, we can use:

 @doc(Variational.q_meanfield_gaussian)